josephktcheung/1888988.Secessionist-Mechanism/report_en.md

 ## Recommended Priority

-Issues 1, 2, and 5 should be prioritized as they have the most severe impact on gameplay experience and players have absolutely no control over them.
+Issues 1, 2, 5, and 10 should be prioritized as they have the most severe impact on gameplay experience and players have absolutely no control over them.
 Issue 2 (Personal Union Breaking) is particularly severe because it creates an inconsistency where one subject type (Personal Union) is vulnerable while some others (Vassal, Fiefdom) are protected.
-The exploitation scenarios (Exploit 1 and Exploit 2) make this even more critical, as they completely break game balance in both single-player and multiplayer contexts, making games uncompetitive and unplayable for victims.
+Issue 10 (Annex Revolter Button Misapplied) is GAME-BREAKING as it allows major powers to be annexed at 0 cost.
+The exploitation scenarios (Exploit 1, Exploit 2, and Exploit 3) make this even more critical, as they completely break game balance in both single-player and multiplayer contexts, making games uncompetitive and unplayable for victims.
 Further testing is needed to determine if other subject types (Tributary, Dominion, March, Appanage, etc.) are also affected.

 ---